Jeonhyeonmin/Unity-MMO-Client-Server/README.md

 Multiple clients connect to the server, send their position data, and the server broadcasts this information to all other clients to synchronize their positions in real-time.

 ![multiple clients moving in a game world](https://github.com/Jeonhyeonmin/Unity-MMO-Client-Server/blob/main/Unity.gif?raw=true)
+> *A demonstration of hundreds of clients simultaneously connected, each moving randomly and sharing their positions in real-time.*

 <br>